hdeadman/strapi-cas-example/README.md

 ### Pre-requisites for running locally
+- Docker - to run CAS Intializr
 - Java 11 JDK - to build and run CAS overlay (Gradle will bootstrap itself)
 - Node - to run Strapi
 - Yarn - to build Strapi
 - Git - to clone strapi project
 - Curl - to access CAS Intializr and generate CAS Overlay
 - Bash - tested on Windows with msys2, also on Ubuntu via Github Actions
-- Docker - to run LDAP Server (optional)

 If using msys2 on windows, you have to add all of those tools to your path.
 Use the `./check_prereqs.sh` script to see if everything is available.

 # Run CAS
 ```
 ./run-cas.sh
 ```
-This uses the CAS Intializr to create a CAS Overlay project with support for OIDC.
+This will run the CAS Intializr locally which will be used create a CAS Overlay project with support for OIDC.
-It then builds the CAS application using gradle, generates an SSL certificate for the CAS server, and runs the CAS server.
+It will then proceed to build the CAS application using gradle, generate an SSL certificate for the CAS server, and run the CAS server.
 CAS will be running with a default in-memory dummy user repository with a single user with credentials: `casuser/Mellon` The CAS "stub" repository will return a hard-coded e-mail address.

 This example also runs a Samba server (via Docker) to simulate and Active Directory LDAP server and includes the CAS `ldap` module to support login with users created in the sameple directory.
 Run the `ldap/run-ad-server.sh` script to start the directory which will seed the directory with sample users and copy a trust store into the CAS server folder so CAS will trust the directory when doing `starttls` to the directory.
 See the `run-ad-server.sh` script for test users.